AlonBS/Ray_Tracer/README.md

 Version History:
 =================

+3.1:
+- Fixed normal were not transformed for models as they should have.
+- Changed object constructor so now it required transformations and properties upon creation.
+- Fixed an issue with valgrind complaining about uninitialized value that may cause problems when switching between rendering threads.

 3.0:
 -----
 - Full Support in Bounding Volume Hierarchies.
 The implementation is based on Kay and Kajiya (1986) and includes slabs, extents, and octrees for scene subsurface divisions.